aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.tables/table/distance_left/_index.md

 ## Table.distance_left property

-Gets distance between table left and the surrounding text, in points.
+Gets or sets distance between table left and the surrounding text, in points.

 ### Examples